Transforming Southern California and the World

 News

-Nanyun “Violet” Peng, an assistant professor of computer science at the UCLA Samueli School of Engineering, has received a CAREER award from the National Science Foundation to support her research
+Jason Cong, a distinguished professor of computer science at the UCLA Samueli School of Engineering, has been named the recipient of the